Qriva/MonoBehaviourTree/README.md

 **Built In variable types:** Bool, Float, Int, Object, Quaternion, String, Transform, Vector2, Vector3.
 If you need to add your own custom type read [Custom Variable section](#custom-variable).

+**Master Blackboard** option allows to make synchronisation effect between variables.
+When set, blackboard will replace variables during initialization, but only when their keys match.
+Replacement is not hierarhical and only variables from given parent blackboard are matched.
+It is recommended to create one master blackboard on top of the tree and keep all other subtrees blackboards synchronized with the top one.

 ## Variables and Events
 In most of situations nodes need to share some state data between each other, it can be done by Blackboard, Variable and VariableReference system.
 Variables are observale data containers, that can be accesed via Blackboard.
 To get variable you need to know its key, but inputting key manually to every node is not handy and very error prone.

 To avoid this you can use helper class VariableReference.
 This class allows you to automaticaly get and cache reference to blackboard variable.
 VariableReference has also constant value mode in case you don't need to retrive values from blackboard.
 You can toggle VarRef mode in editor by clicking small button to the left.
+Keys displayed in dropdown will be loaded from blackboard on the same object or if there is none it will look upwards the hierarchy to find one.
 ```csharp
 // Get variable from blackboard by key
 FloatVariable floatVar = blackboard.GetVariable<FloatVariable>("myKey");